- The Enterprise Agreement provides for the following types of leave:

 - of the total amount (even if it is a nil amount) of jury service pay that has been paid, or is payable to the employee for the period.

-Where the above evidence is not provided, the employee will not be paid community service leave.
 Where the evidence is provided, the employee’s pay will be reduced by the total amount of jury service pay that has been paid or is payable.

 - An application for community service leave must include evidence that the employee is engaging in an eligible community service activity.